NAVIGATE THE BIBLE

 CHAPTER 1

-THERE was a man in the land of Uz named Job.
-He was a plain and upright person – he feared God and kept himself from evil.
+the land of Uz named Job.
+He was a plain and upright person – he feared God [the Self-existent, the Almighty] and hated evil.

 He had seven sons and three daughters.